Scale free chaos in the confined Vicsek flocking model: Phase transitions within regions of chaos

 For the DCCF, the dynamic scaling hypothesis implies

-with $k_c=$ argmax$_k\hat{C}(k,t)$.
-Here $z$ is the dynamic critical exponent and $\tau_k=k^{-z}\phi(k\xi)$ is the correlation time of the NDCCF \eqref{eq4} at wavenumber $k$ obtained by solving the equation: \cite{cav17,hal69}
+with $k_c=$ argmax$_k\hat{C}(k,0)$.
+Here $z$ is the dynamic critical exponent and $\tau_k=k^{-z}\phi(k\xi)$ is the correlation time of the normalized DCCF (NDCCF) \eqref{eq4} at wavenumber $k$ obtained by solving the equation: \cite{cav17,hal69}

-where $t_{max}$ is the maximum time in experiments or in VM simulations \cite{cav17}.
-For pure exponential relaxation, Eq.~\eqref{eq5} equals the relaxation time, whereas for pure oscillation, Eq.~\eqref{eq5} gives the oscillation period.\cite{cav17,hal69} The NDCCF of a chaotic attractor first relaxes rapidly and then it exhibits damped oscillations as time elapses, cf. Fig.~\ref{fig4}.
+In Eq.~\eqref{eq5}, $t_{max}$ is the maximum time in experiments or in VM simulations \cite{cav17}.
+For pure exponential relaxation near an equilibrium phase transition, $\tau_k$ obtained by solving Eq.~\eqref{eq5} equals the relaxation time \cite{cav17,hal69}.
+The NDCCF of a chaotic attractor first relaxes rapidly and then it exhibits damped oscillations as time elapses, cf. Fig.~\ref{fig4}(a).
 The rapid relaxation of $g(t)$ at short times is reminiscent of behavior near equilibrium phase transitions captured by Eq.~\eqref{eq5}.
-Thus, to describe the short-time relaxation at $k_c\sim 1/\xi$, we should find the minimum relaxation time from Eq.~\eqref{eq5} with $k=k_c$.
-By critical slowing down, this minimum goes to infinity as $N\to\infty$.
-To capture the shortest time scales within critical slowing down, we define the critical confinement $\beta_c(N,\eta)$ as the value of $\beta$ (for fixed $N$ and $\eta$) at which $\tau_k$ reaches its minimum value for $k=k_c$.